Xyclade/MachineLearning/Readme.md

   bayes.learn(trainingData, classifiers)
 ```

 Now that we have the trained model, we can once again do some validation.
-However, in the example data we already made a separation between easy and hard ham, and spam, thus we will not apply the cross validation, but rather validate the model these test sets.
+However, in the example data we already made a separation between easy and hard ham, and spam, thus we will not apply the cross validation, but rather validate the model using these test sets.
 We will start with validation of spam classification.
 For this we use the 1397 spam emails from the spam2 folder.

 ```scala
 val listOfSpam2Files =   getFilesFromDir(spam2Path)